rebornweb/neoscript/README.md

 You just have to do A /dev/build and ?flush=all after adding in the theme and mysite code.

-#There is Also a Waving Animation Waving.js
+#There is Also a Waving Animation Waving.js & a Image Cycler dreCycler.js

 Wishing you guys would fork it play with it as you wish, it is fun, also a nightmare :) it waves a whole line in a anchor wrapped with any element with the class of class='wavingwrap'

+dreCycler.js is div with class='dreCycler'

 Link to demo is at http://andrei.rebornweb.co.nz/hi

 if you want the Waving.js go to wavingcssanimations folder :)

+if you want the image cycler its in the image_cycler folder

 Download the Whole Zip or Git clone